yufengliu15/crafting-interpreters/Notes/chapter2.md

 The section before is the long path covering every possible phase that could be implemented.
 Many languages do every possible phase, but there exists shortcuts and alternate paths.

 ### Single-pass compilers
+As soon as you see some expression, you need to know enough to correctly compile.

+Pros: Saves memory
+Cons: Restricts the design of the language

+C was designed around this limitiation, because at that time, memory was so limited that a compiler might not even be able to hold an entire *source* file in memory.
+It's why in C you can't call a function above the code that defines it, unless you have an explicit forward declaration.

+### Tree-walk interpreters
+Some languages begin executing code right after parsing the abstract syntax tree.
+The interpreter traverse the syntax tree one branch and leaf at a time, evaluating each node as it goes.

+Pros: Simple? common in student projects and little languages
+Cons: Slow

+This is what we'll build at first.

+### Transpilers